 How to Can Peaches

 For the syrup

 - 1 cup sugar

-- 6-10 pounds peaches (small to medium in size), peeled, pitted and placed in water to prevent browning
+- 6-10 lb peaches, (small to medium in size), peeled, pitted, and placed in water to prevent browning

-- Place water and sugar in kettle on the stove and bring to a simmer.
-While syrup is heating, place peach halves in sterilized quart jars in a stacked title pattern to help them fit better.
-Do nut push them in!
+- Place water and sugar in a kettle on the stove and bring to a simmer.
+While the syrup is heating, place peach halves in sterilized quart jars in a stacked title pattern to help them fit better.
+Do not push them in!